Terms of Business

 13.3.
 We have a professional responsibility not to allow our name to be associated with information which may be misleading.
 Should we become aware, for any reason, that the information provided may be misleading; we will discuss the matter with you with a view to agreeing appropriate adjustments and/or disclosures.
 In circumstances where adjustments and/or disclosures that we consider appropriate are not made or where we are not provided with appropriate information, we will withdraw from the engagement.
 We may also be required to terminate your arrangement immediately if the information provided in your proposal or arrangement turns out to be significantly incomplete or inaccurate in a material omission or stated fact.
 Should this situation occur our fees for the work performed so far will be payable on presentation of our fee note.

 14. Personal Insolvency Abhaile Scheme

 We also accept Abhaile Vouchers where you will receive a consultation in person and receive written financial advice under the scheme.
 We will assist you completing your Prescribed Financial Statement This Scheme is specifically targeted at those at risk of losing their home and who want to explore possibility of personal Insolvency arrangement.

-If you are using your Abhaile voucher, then there is no charge for your consultation in the normal course however we do request that you return the required information in a timely manner such that we are in a position to promptly advise you.
+If you are using your Abhaile voucher, then there is no charge for your consultation in the normal course, however we do request that you return the required information in a timely manner such that we are in a position to promptly advise you.
 If the information requested is not forthcoming, we reserve the right to terminate the engagement.
 There will be no fee for the Consultation.
+The consultation happens once we received all the required information and supporting documentation requested.
 If you require a letter for Court or a letter to petition for Bankruptcy, there will be no fees for such letters.

 Should costs issues arise where the PIP feels an additional fee is justified, which are not in the normal course, they will be discussed with the administrators of the Abhaile Scheme for approval prior to being sought from you.